Status: Bill 27 passed Dec. 5, 2018

 - introduce protections for plan members to remain in their plan if there is an employer restructuring

-Sponsors determine benefits, not government.
+Employees and employers determine benefits, not government.

 The new legislation only changes the governance structure.
 There will be no change to how plans are funded or plan benefits.